-His love for Roy Ayers, Sly Stone and – perhaps most somewhat very extremely obviously of all – Stevie Wonder put him funny hat and shoulders above most of his rivals, who were too busy struggling with old Wire riffs to be any serious challenge.
+His love for Roy Ayers, Sly Stone and – perhaps most extremely obviously of all – Stevie Wonder put him funny hat and shoulders above most of his rivals, who were too busy struggling with old Wire riffs to be any serious challenge.

 Infectious singles like Space Cowboy and Virtual Insanity did no harm and Jay Kay was all over the 90s like a Kappa tracksuit.

 Fittingly for the time, he had a touch of the eco-warrior about him.
 He also remains the only successful artist apart from Rolf Harris to have regularly incorporated a didgeridoo into his music.